abhipalit3/Configur-react/README.md

 # Configur - Prefabrication Assembly Automation

-**Copyright (c) 2024 DPR Construction.
+**Copyright (c) 2026 DPR Construction.
 All rights reserved.**

-A 3D visualization and configuration tool for multi-trade rack prefabrication in construction projects.
+A 3D visualization and configuration tool for pods, multi-trade racks and HAC prefabrication in construction projects.
 This proprietary software enables real-time design, visualization, and configuration of building infrastructure components.

-Go to https://abhipalit3.github.io/Configur-react to view the tool in action.
+Go to https://PROTOTECTURE.github.io/Configur-react to view the tool in action.

 **DPR Construction - Innovation in Construction Technology**